 Supporting EU-based apparel Brands by providing training to their suppliers (garment factories) on communication.
 The training involves factory management and workers representative or labour unions, to improve bipartite communication to be more focus, constructive and evidence based.
 Better communication is one of the key to improve working condition.

-Supporting Freedom Fund to do assessment, capacity building and technical assistant towards their partner organizations in Indonesia, particularly in the developing of theory of change, project monitoring, evaluation and learning (MEL).
-The partners are implementing project on forced labour in the seafood industry, including the issues affecting migrant fishers overseas, as well as fishers and seafood processing workers.
+In the first phase (November 2022-September 2023), SocialDrives supports Freedom Fund to do assessment, capacity building and technical assistant towards their partner organizations in Indonesia, particularly in the developing of theory of change and project monitoring, evaluation and learning (MEL) system.
+The partners are implementing Hot Spot project on forced labour in the seafood industry, including the issues affecting migrant fishers overseas and seafood processing workers.

-Supporting Yayasan Care Peduli to do data collection and reporting in the TARGET's supplier (garment factories) in West Java and Central Java.
+Supporting Yayasan Care Peduli to do data verification of GES and baseline study in the TARGET's supplier (garment factories) in West Java and Central Java.
 TARGET is an American big box department store chain with stores in all US states.
 One of TARGET's Responsible Sourcing and Sustainability Goals 2025 is to build a resilient supply chain through equity and justice.
 The objective is to have 100% of suppliers have policies and programs implemented to advance gender equity.
 The plan is to achieve this through equitable systems for hiring and advancement, financial security for workers, effective anonymous channels for incident reporting, and access to gender responsive health information and services for workers.

 Undertake baseline study on STRONGER: “Sustainable intervention, Greater Voices, and Change the Barrier on Violence Against Women and Girls”.
 STRONGER is further OXFAM efforts to consolidate the intervention results and strengthen existing achievements of previous intervention, Creating Spaces, to optimize the impact and expand the movement to prevent child marriage.
 This follow-up effort is carried out to achieve the Goal: Girls and Boys in 4 targeted provinces (East Java, West Java, South Sulawesi, and West Nusa Tenggara) are free from child marriage.